minetest/minetest/doc/lua_api.md

   * `old_value`: value compared to using `==` (`nil` compares equal for non-existing keys)
   * `new_value`: value that will be set
   * returns: true on success, false otherwise
+* `minetest.ipc_poll(key, timeout)`:
+  * Do a blocking wait until a value (other than `nil`) is present at the key.
+  * **IMPORTANT**: You usually don't need this function.
+Use this as a last resort if nothing else can satisfy your use case!
+None of the Lua environments the engine has are safe to block for extended periods, especially on the main thread any delays directly translate to lag felt by players.
+  * `key`: as above
+  * `timeout`: maximum wait time, in milliseconds (positive values only)
+  * returns: true on success, false on timeout

 Bans
 ----